-Section 3: Only members in good standing of the HBANA shall be eligible to participate in its voting procedures, or to serve in any of its elective or appointive positions.
+Section 6: Only members in good standing of the HBANA shall be eligible to participate in its voting procedures, or to serve in any of its elected or appointed positions.

-Section 1: The Officers of the Association shall consist of a Past President, President, Vice President, Secretary, Treasurer, and at least two (2) and no more than five (5) Members at Large.
-All officers shall be active members in good standing, elected by majority vote at the regular annual meeting and should hold office for one (1) year, or until their successors have been elected and qualified.
+Section 1: The Officers of the Association shall consist of a Past President, President, Vice President, Secretary, and Treasurer.
+All officers shall be active members in good standing, elected by majority vote at the regular annual meeting and should hold office for one (1) year, or until their successors have been qualified and elected.